weineran/web_ad_measurements/README.md

 			<li>Between each page load, Chrome will automatically navigate to <code>chrome://net-internals/#dns</code> and flush the browser's internal DNS cache.</li>
 			<li>At the end, your specified data directory should have a subdirectory called <code>raw/</code> and a subdirectory called <code>summaries/</code>.
 Each should contain a file for each page load performed.</li>
 		</ul></li>
-	<li>If that worked, then you can try running the full experiment:
+	<li>If that worked, then you can try running the full experiment:</br>
 		<code>python run-page-loads-ABM.py 15 5 url_lists/all-15.json /path/to/data/ 9222</code></li>
 </ol>